Kill the Plumber

-Kill the Plumber is a platform game developed by Filipino independent game developer Keybol.
+Kill the Plumber is a platform game developed by Keybol, a video game developer from the Philippines.
 The game is a parody of Super Mario Bros.
 Players control the inhabitants of a kingdom invaded by a plumber and must stop him before he can reach a princess.
 It was released in 2016 for Windows and Android, but Apple rejected it for violating Nintendo's copyright.
 After the graphics were changed, Apple accepted it.

 Gameplay

 The game is a parody of Super Mario Bros. in which players, as Mario enemy parodies, attempt to stop a hostile plumber (a parody of Mario).
 He has invaded their kingdom to stalk a princess (a parody of Princess Peach).

 Development

 The initial design pitch was to control various enemies from platform games, becoming stronger as the game progressed.
 The game was initially developed as a browser game.
 After it proved popular on YouTube, Keybol ported it to mobile platforms.
 Development for both platforms took a month.
 However, Apple rejected it from their App Store for potentially violating Nintendo's copyright.
 While negotiating with Apple, Keybol ported the game to Windows, which took another six weeks of development time.